twolodzko/rdc/README.md

 # `dc` implemented in Rust

 The [desk calculator `dc`] re-implemented in Rust.
-It supports unlimited precision arithmetic using [fixed-point numbers] representation.
+It supports unlimited precision [fixed-point arithmetic].
 Like `dc` it uses reverse-polish notation.

 ## Numbers